victronenergy/venus-docker-grafana/README.md

-# victron-influxdb-grafana
+# venus-docker-grafana

+This is a docker-compose file that ties together all thats needed to store data from a [Victron GX Device]() at ~2 second interval and analyse it using [Grafana]().
+Grafana is a super powerful webbased data analysis tool.

+## How to use.

-## Local Network Setup Using Local MQTT Access
+### Local Network Setup Using Local MQTT Access

 * `git clone` this repository: `git clone https://github.com/victronenergy/venus-docker-grafana.git`
 * By default, if running venus v2.30~35 or later, UPNP will be used to autoimatically discover your local devices